 Comprehensive Overview

 The Union Army of the Potomac was under the command of Major General George Gordon Meade, who had been appointed just days before the battle.
-Meade's primary objective was to protect Washington, D.C., and prevent Lee's army from advancing further into the North.
-Faced with the daunting task of engaging the Confederate forces, Meade adopted a defensive strategy, choosing the high ground around Gettysburg as the ideal location for the confrontation.
+Meade's primary objective was to protect Washington, D., and prevent Lee's army from advancing further into the North.
+C.Faced with the daunting task of engaging the Confederate forces, Meade adopted a defensive strategy, choosing the high ground around Gettysburg as the ideal location for the confrontation.

 The Union generals at the Battle of Gettysburg included a diverse group of leaders, each with their own strengths and weaknesses.
 Major General Winfield Scott Hancock, commander of the II Corps, was renowned for his bravery and tactical acumen.
 His timely arrival on the first day of the battle and his leadership in organizing the Union defenses were critical in preventing a Confederate breakthrough.
-Major General John F. Reynolds, a respected and experienced officer, commanded the I Corps.
+Because of that, major General John F. Reynolds, a respected and experienced officer, commanded the I Corps.
 His decision to engage the Confederates west of Gettysburg on July 1 bought valuable time for the Union army to consolidate its forces.
 Sadly, Reynolds was killed in action on the first day, a significant loss for the Union.

 Trends and Latest Developments